QuestionBlock64/MiSide-Multiplayer/README.md

 ### First-Time Setup
 After installing the mod via BepInEx, you must launch the game once and then close it.
 This allows the mod to generate the configuration file required for the hosting and client setup steps below.

-### Host Instructions
-1. Locate and execute `MiSideMultiplayerRelayServer.exe` to start the host server.
-(Get it from https://github.com/QuestionBlock64/MiSideMultiplayerServer)
-2. Ensure your local configuration file is set up with your preferred display name and customizations (see the Configuration section below).
-3. Provide your IP address to the connecting client.
-*Security Notice: It is strongly advised not to share your raw public IP address.
-Instead, utilize a secure port forwarding service or a Virtual LAN software such as Hamachi, Radmin VPN, or ZeroTier.*

-### Client Instructions
-1. Ensure the Host has successfully started the relay server and provided you with their secure IP address.
-2. Navigate to your MiSide installation directory, specifically: `[MiSideInstallDirectory]\BepInEx\Config`.
-3. Open the configuration file named `com.miside.multiplayer.puppets.cfg` using a standard text editor.
-4. Locate the `Networking` section within the file.
-5. Enter the Host's IP address in the designated IP field.
-6. Save the file and launch the game.
+**A detailed Host and Client Instructions are in the server's repository. (https://github.com/QuestionBlock64/MiSideMultiplayerServer)

 ## Configuration
-Player names, visual customizations, and network settings are managed entirely within the `com.miside.multiplayer.puppets.cfg` file.
+Player names, visual customizations, and network settings are managed entirely within the `MS_Multiplayer.cfg` file.
 * Both the Host and the Client must configure their respective names and customizations within this file.
 * Detailed explanations for every customizable parameter are documented directly inside the configuration file itself.